labrad/scalabrad-web/README.md

                                   # that handle them
   src/main/scala/                 # server code is in here
     org/labrad/browser/
-      ApiBackend.scala     # defines "routes" that map JSON-RPC calls to scala BrowserController.scala   # handles the actual request to open a websocket *Api.scala    # classes with api methods that are callable from the client build.sbt    # sbt build definition
+      ApiBackend.scala         # defines "routes" that map JSON-RPC calls to scala BrowserController.scala  # handles the actual request to open a websocket *Api.scala               # classes with api methods callable from the client build.sbt    # sbt build definition
 ```